sallegri3/semnet-2/docs/source/ranking.rst

 Aggregating Ranks
 ^^^^^^^^^^^^^^^^^

 We use :class:`semnet.rank_agg.UnsupervisedRankAggregator` to produce rankings of source nodes with respect to target nodes.
 Each object has an associated ``xarray.DataArray`` dataset (here, ``hs_data``) from the feature extraction step and a ``cui2name`` dictionary.
 The associated function, ``aggregate``, turns feature scores into rankings and finds the optimal linear weights for individual rankers to produce the final aggregate ranking.
 The end result is a ``pandas.Series`` of ranked CUI's, which we typically convert into their verbose form.
+The necessary data for defining ``cui2name`` can be found in the ``all_nodes.tsv.gz`` data file in SemNet.

 .. code-block:: python